minprog/progik-old/30 Homework/30 Homework 3/30 The work.md

     >>> transcribe('cs5')   # lowercase doesn't count
     ''

-*Not quite working?*    One common problem that can arise is that one_dna_to_rna lacks an else case to capture all of the non-legal characters.
+*Not quite working?*    One common problem that can arise is that `one_dna_to_rna` lacks an else case to capture all of the non-legal characters.
 Since all non-nucleotide characters should be dropped, this can be fixed by include code similar to this:

     else:
         return ''     # return the empty string if it's not a legal nucleotide

 There are different ways around this, too, but this is one problem that has appeared a few times... .
-Note that the else above is only for one_dna_to_rna, not for transcribe itself.
+Note that the else above is only for `one_dna_to_rna`, not for `transcribe` itself.
 Here are the tests to paste and try - note that the right sides won't have quotes...:

     #